 Why Crowdfunding Works

 Crowdfunding Defined – is a way to raise money, awareness and support for a project, from the people around you.
-It’s means of funding that allows individuals to make their ideas a reality with the power of the crowd.
+It is a means of funding that allows individuals to make their ideas a reality with the power of the crowd.
 Crowdfunding enables people with great ideas to raise the money they need, in return for ‘rewards’.

 There are a variety of sites where you can post your business, project, invention, book or idea with the aim of raising money.
 Kickstarter, for example, is one of the more popular ones.